San Diego State University

 Map Projections Teaching Tool: Tissot’s Indicatrix

 I designed this tool to help teach map projections using Tissot’s Indicatrices.
 My goal was to give students the ability to interact with online maps that would show how the preservation of shape, area, distance, and/or direction vary according to map projection.
 Students also learned to differentiate between cylindrical, conical, and azimuthal projections.

 Practical Exercises for Geographic Information Science and Spatial Reasoning

-Led lab sessions for each of the following courses:
+I have also led lab sessions for the following courses:

 Geographic Information Systems for Business Decision Making…..2014, 2017